RealMarco/GlaucomaRecognition/README.md

 # GlaucomaRecognition
 This is the code of Glaucoma Grading from Multi-Modality imAges.
 Task 1 is glaucoma grading, task 2 is macular fovea localization, and task 3 is optic disc/cup segmentation.
+Framework: PaddlePaddle (It is a Torch-like DL framework built by Baidu)
+GPU: Tesla V100
+Mainly achieved by Jupter Notebook in Python, transforms.py and functional.py are written for data augmentation and image processing.

 ## Task 1
 Glaucoma Grading (Classification, 3 classed): non, early, mid-advanced